mvancompernolle/TankBattle/API.md

 - The last known cannon _forward_ value is changed when one of the following is met:
   - Any of the conditions for updating the last known position and forward of a tank.
   - The enemy tank has fired within 1500m of your tank.
+- The last known tank _health status_ is updated when any of the following conditions are met.
+    - When a tank dies.
+    - When a tank is in view.

 **TankBattleStateInfo**